Staff Profile

 - D. Jin Cell-cycle dependent motility of Chlamydomonas reinhardtii and its collective motion

-There are currently no postdoc vacancies in the group.
+There are currently no postdoc vacancies in the group, but some may be available in the near future, please get in touch.
 If you intend to secure your own long-term funding as a junior fellow at Newcastle (e.g. through a NUAcT Fellowship), please contact me and I'll be very happy to discuss this.

 Research Grants and fellowships